janaagaard75/framework-investigations/react-redux-todos/README.md

 2 spaces for indents, Stroustrup style for braces, no semicolons.
 Still considering using double quotes for strings.
 Prefer fat arrows for functions.

+Redux-Saga doesn't seem to be compatible with TypeScript because of the use of the special function* syntax.
+Haven't tested this, though.
+Redux Promise Middelware relies on adding suffixes to the action IDs, and that won't play well with Redux TypeScript Action.
+The documentation for redux-promise seems kinda thin.

 # TODOs

 * Make test runner watcher work.